ruchigupta19/Gupta_Ruchi_Spring2017/midterm/Question1/Readme.md

 [('greg.whalley@enron.com', 2), ('jeff.skilling@enron.com', 1)]
 ```

-It can be analyzed that Andrew Fastow dint sent out many emails but he did sent out 3 emails and 2 of them were for **greg.whalley@enron.com**.Hence I decided to analyze it further to **findout major keywords and talked about things** in these 2 emails.
+It can be analyzed that Andrew Fastow didn't sent out many emails but he did sent out 3 emails and 2 of them were for **greg.whalley@enron.com**.Hence I decided to analyze it further to **findout major keywords and talked about things** in these 2 emails.

 ```
 ('petrobras', 26)